IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

    to provide the full path to the Dockerfile or navigate to the directory where it is located.

 > [!NOTE]
-> The tag is optional, although it is recommended to keep track of the image versions.
+> The tag is optional when building, although it is recommended to keep track of the image versions.

 2. Run the Docker image by executing the following command: